 Regardless which chord you start playing the next you choose will sound all from just right to completely wrong.
-Here we will focus on that sounds good.
+Here we focus on what sounds good.
 If you for example start with C it will never sound bad if you continue with F or G. Let’s do some large organizing of chords that fit nicely together.

 Pair of chords